 Click here for the GPS location of this tunnel inside of a tunnel on Hollow Road

 Before You Go

 Please respect private property.
 Boundary lines are clearly marked in this area.
 As a rule of thumb, Enola Low-Grade property lines typically extend 30 feet on both sides of the trail.
-If you stay on the slope you should be okay.
-Property lines have been super imposed on the satelitte image below.
+If you stay on the slope, you should be okay.
+Property lines have been superimposed on the satellite image below.

 Never miss a new article by signing up for email updates below.
 Be sure to follow Uncharted Lancaster on Facebook or Instagram for exclusive content.

 Now you can own a beautiful reproduction of this 1919 Road Map of Lancaster County that includes the route of the Enola Low Grade.